jina-ai/jina/docs/advanced/experimental/docker-compose.md

 ### Use your search engine and query your flow

-Now that your flow is up and running in your cloud environment you can query it:
+Now that your flow is up and running in your docker compose you can to query it:

 Once we see that all the Services in the Flow are ready, we can start sending index and search requests.